Maciej Iwański

-Maciej Iwański (born 7 May 1981) is a Polish former football midfielder.
+Maciej Stanisław Iwański (born 7 May 1981) is a Polish footballer who plays as a midfielder for Klasa B club Soła Oświęcim, and also serves as the club's chairman.

-Career

-Club
+Club career

-After Zagłębie Lubin's relegation for corruption, many of the top teams in the first division fought for Iwański's signature.
+After Zagłębie Lubin's relegation for match-fixing, many of the top teams in the first division fought for Iwański's signature.
 Legia Warsaw finally completed a move in the summer 2008, and Iwański became the most expensive transfer between two Polish clubs.
-He finished his career in 2018 at Unia Oświęcim.
+He retired in 2018 after a year-long stint at Unia Oświęcim.

+In January 2020, he was appointed chairman of Soła Oświęcim.
+In July 2024, Iwański resumed playing after Soła re-established their senior team.

-International
+International career

 A former U21 international, Iwański debuted in the senior side on 6 December 2006 in a friendly game versus UAE in Abu Zabi.
-On February 3, 2007 he scored his first international goal, versus Estonia.
+On 3 February 2007, he scored his first international goal against Estonia.